Factur-X Format: Complete Guide to All 5 Invoice Profiles

 This hybrid architecture solves a real problem in invoice exchange.
 Rather than sending separate files (a formatted PDF for humans plus a data file for ERP import), the sender produces and transmits one document that serves both purposes.
 Recipients who process invoices manually can open the PDF and read it.
 Recipients with automated AP workflows can ignore the visual layer entirely and extract structured data from the XML.
 And because the PDF/A-3 standard enforces archival requirements (embedded fonts, color profiles, no external dependencies), the file meets long-term storage obligations without any additional conversion step.

 The Factur-X specification is maintained jointly by FNFE-MPE (Forum National de la Facture Electronique et des Marches Publics), the French e-invoicing standards body, and FeRD (Forum elektronische Rechnung Deutschland), its German counterpart.
 This Franco-German governance is a direct reflection of the standard's cross-border design goals, and it underpins the formal equivalence between Factur-X and ZUGFeRD that later sections of this guide address.
-For readers who want to understand how Factur-X fits within the broader global e-invoicing standards ecosystem, our comprehensive guide to e-invoicing standards worldwide provides that context.
+For readers who want to understand how Factur-X fits within the broader global e-invoicing standards ecosystem, our guide to e-invoicing standards worldwide provides that context.

 The XML attachment is where the structured data lives, but not every Factur-X invoice carries the same depth of data in its XML.
 The richness of that embedded data depends entirely on which of the five compliance profiles the sender has implemented.